gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-resizing-the-canvas.md

 a graph for printing you might want to support HD-DPI.
 If you're making a game you might not or you might want to give the user the option to turn support on or off if their system is not fast enough to draw so many pixels.

-One other caveat is, at least in January 2021 the `round(getBoundingClientRect * devicePixelRatio)` works on all modern browsers **IF and ONLY IF** the canvas is the full size of the window like the line example above.
+One other caveat is, at least in January 2021 the `round(getBoundingClientRect * devicePixelRatio)` works on most modern browsers **IF and ONLY IF** the canvas is the full size of the window like the line example above.
+The exception is Safari where it doesn't work if the user's zoom level is not 100%.
 Here's an example using the patterns

 {{{example url="../webgl-resize-the-canvas-comparison-fullwindow.html"}}}